arw6329/family-tree-renderer/README.md

 }
 ```

-I am planning to add entrypoints/separate packages for Vue and other environments (as as web component), but as of right now only React projects can comsume this library.
+I am planning to add entrypoints/separate packages for Vue and other environments (as as web component), but as of right now only React projects can consume this library.

 ## Save family tree on edit